 Plenty of capacity to store hours of 4K videos and thousands of high-resolution photos

-Lightweight, all-aluminum design can withstand drops of up to 10 feet/3 meters
+Lightweight, all-aluminium design can withstand drops of up to 10 feet/3 metres

 What’s in the Box